loiccattani/Columnize/README.md

 # Columnize

-A BASH script by Loïc Cattani "Arko" < loic cattani at gmail com >
+by Loïc Cattani "Arko" &lt;loic cattani at gmail com&gt;
 Started: 2010.06.11

-Take an array of values and output them in a nicely formatted column view.
+Take a list of values and output them in a nicely formatted column view.